Welcome to Empowered Recovery Center

 Adderall is a slippery drug.
 Many students undoubtedly begin using it genuinely believing it is only a temporary aid to their studies.
 A bit of a boost to help cope with the workload and succeed better academically.
 Unaware of the risks, they find a substance abuse habit develops.

 At Empowered Recovery Center, we hold a compassionate space for all those needing help and support finding a way out of drugs.
-If you or a loved one fit this description, don’t hesitate to reach out.
+If you or a loved one fit this description, don’t hesitate to reach out to our rehab facility in Atlanta.
 Whatever a person’s story or path to drugs, we hold no judgment.
 However, we offer a different way – the one to freedom from dependency on substances.

 It’s time to reclaim your life